 Alcohol & College Life

-Alcohol & College Life focuses on personal prevention strategies to maximize student and campus safety by providing students with factual and unbiased information about how alcohol and other substances affect college life, regardless of whether or not students choose to drink or use substances.
+Alcohol & College Life focuses on prevention strategies to maximize student and campus safety by providing students with factual and unbiased information about how alcohol and other substances affect college life, regardless of whether or not students choose to drink or use substances.
 In addition, Alcohol & College Life incorporates strategies to enhance academics, time management, self–care, financial wellness, and interpersonal communication.

-- Responsible Use of Substances
+- Prevalence and Principles of Substances

 What are the most prevalent substances used and misused on college campuses today?